 The Quail Hollow Trail Crew assists the County in developing and maintaining the 5 miles of hiking trails, which run through 15 diverse habitats.
-Crew leader, Al Keuter, began his volunteer service in 2003 and was later joined by other dedicated trail crew members, including Tim Jolly, the current team leader.
+Crew leader emeritus, Al Keuter, began his volunteer service in 2003 and was later joined by other dedicated trail crew members, including Tim Jolly, the current team leader.
 The trail crew meets weekly throughout the year.

 Eradication of the non-native French Broom began in 2002 and follow-up maintenance has continued thanks to Linda Brodman (from CNPS Habitat Restoration Team) and Chuck Baughman.
 This long-term project has sites throughout the park and volunteers can join the bi-monthly Saturday work parties in the winter and spring months.
-Other team projects include removing other non-natives, and removing the barbed wire left over from the days when beef cattle were kept at QHR.
+Other team projects include removing other non-natives, such as Bull Thistle, and removing the barbed wire left over from the days when beef cattle were kept at QHR.